twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 });
 ```

 So now it's easier to test our code since each file/module is focused on a specific task, but we have 2 extra files cluttering up the root of our project.
 Let's move those into a new subdirectory, appropriately named "server".
+Let's also rename server.js to index.js.
+This is a good way to indicate that this is the main entry point for our server, and also allows us to start the server without explicitly specifying the file name.
 With this change, our project's structure seems a bit more sane and predictable.
 Here's the tree at this point:

 ```
 .